daos-stack/daos/docs/user/filesystem.md

   The dfuse-data-cache=otoc container attribute allows this without enabling other caching.
 * Char devices, block devices, sockets and pipes
 * User/group quotas
-* setuid(), setgid() programs, supplementary groups, POSIX ACLs are not supported within the DFS namespace.
 * [access/change/modify] time not updated appropriately, potentially on close only.
 * Flock (maybe at dfuse local node level only)
 * Block size in stat buf is not accurate (no account for holes, extended attributes)
 * Various parameters reported via statfs like number of blocks, files, free/available space
+* O\_APPEND is not supported
-* POSIX permissions inside an encapsulated namespace
+* POSIX permissions, setuid/gid programs, sticky bit, POSIX ACLs, supplementary groups are not supported inside an encapsulated namespace
-  * Still enforced at the DAOS pool/container level
+    * Still enforced at the DAOS pool/container level via DAOS ACL
     * Effectively means that all files belong to the same "project"
+    * libdfs still allows permission, set-user/group-id and sticky bits to be stored on setattr operation to allow high-level frameworks like fuse/dfuse to support those features and do proper permission checks and enforcement.

 !!! note
     DFS directories do not include the `.` (current directory) and `..` (parent directory)